 Smashing Statues: A Lesson in Justice?

-The calls for the destruction of historical monuments may make us uneasy, but this may illustrate something valuable about justice.
+The calls for the destruction of historical monuments may make us uneasy, but this may illustrate something valuable about justice in a complex ethical debate.
 Take the example of the statue of Cecil Rhodes in Oxford.

 It was reported in the news that the County Council of Oxford has invited the city’s University to remove a statue of Cecil Rhodes from one of its buildings.
 Rhodes was a businessman who founded the De Beers diamond company.
 He was a statesman who served as Prime Minister in the area now known as South Africa in the 1890s.
 And he was an imperialist, whose views on race prompted calls for Oriel College to eradicate the memory of it’s benefactor from their walls.
 This is not the first time that the university has been called to ‘decolonize’ its buildings.
 However, the campaign has gained momentum due to worldwide protests following the tragic killing of George Floyd in Minneapolis and the toppling of Edward Colston’s statue in Bristol.